Reversibility of whole-plane SLE for $\kappa > 8$: Introduction

 We now turn to whole-plane $\SLE_\kappa$, a random curve in $\hat \bbC := \bbC \cup \{\infty\}$ from $0$ to $\infty$.
 A random curve from $0$ to $\infty$ is \emph{reversible} if it is invariant in law under conformal automorphisms of $\hat \bbC$ switching $0$ and $\infty$.
 Zhan proved that whole-plane $\SLE_\kappa$ is reversible for $\kappa \leq 4$ \cite{zhan-whole-plane}, and Miller and Sheffield proved reversibility for $\kappa \in (4,8]$ \cite{MS17}. {We resolve the final case of $\kappa>8$}.

 \begin{theorem} Whole-plane $\SLE_\kappa$ is reversible when $\kappa > 8$. \end{theorem}

 Theorem~\ref{thm-main} is surprising not only because of non-reversibility of chordal $\SLE_\kappa$ for $\kappa > 8$ and non-reversibility of a variant called whole-plane $\SLE_\kappa(\rho)$ for $\kappa > 8$ and $\rho > \frac\kappa2 - 4$ \cite[Remark 1.21]{MS17}, but also because it reveals a fundamental property of SLE not apparent through the lens of \emph{imaginary geometry}.
 The imaginary geometry framework \cite{MS16a,MS16b,MS17,MS19} introduced by Miller and Sheffield studies SLE by coupling it with a Gaussian free field, and has proven an essential tool with wide-ranging applications such as \cite{GMS18, DMS14, KMS-removability}.
 The reversibility of chordal and whole-plane $\SLE_\kappa$ for $\kappa \leq 8$ can be shown by imaginary geometry \cite{ig3, MS17} (in fact, for $\kappa \in (4,8)$, this is the only known approach).
-However, the reversibility of whole-plane $\SLE_\kappa$ for $\kappa>8$ seems unnatural from the perspective of imaginary geometry since the left and right boundaries of the curve interact in a complicated way \cite[Remark 1.22]{MS16a}. {The reversibility for whole-plane $\SLE_\kappa(\rho)$ with $\kappa>8$ and $\rho\in(-2,\frac{\kappa}{2}-4]\backslash\{0\}$ remains an open problem.}
+However, the reversibility of whole-plane $\SLE_\kappa$ for $\kappa>8$ seems unnatural from the perspective of imaginary geometry since the left and right boundaries of the curve interact in a complicated way {\cite[Remark 1.22]{MS17}.} {The reversibility for whole-plane $\SLE_\kappa(\rho)$ with $\kappa>8$ and $\rho\in(-2,\frac{\kappa}{2}-4]\backslash\{0\}$ remains an open problem.}

-To our knowledge, apart from the illuminating work of \cite{vw-loewner-kufarev}, there had been no reason to expect the reversibility of whole plane $\SLE_\kappa$ for $\kappa > 8$.
-Viklund and Wang proved the inversion invariance of the $\kappa \to \infty$ large deviation rate function of whole-plane $\SLE_\kappa$, and consequently conjectured the reversibility of whole-plane $\SLE_\kappa$ for large $\kappa$.
+To our knowledge, apart from the illuminating work of Viklund and Wang \cite{vw-loewner-kufarev}, there had been no reason to expect the reversibility of whole plane $\SLE_\kappa$ for $\kappa > 8$.
+They proved the inversion invariance of the $\kappa \to \infty$ large deviation rate function of whole-plane $\SLE_\kappa$, and consequently conjectured the reversibility of whole-plane $\SLE_\kappa$ for large $\kappa$.
 Theorem~\ref{thm-main} confirms their conjecture.